kevinsala/HealthProject/main/libraries/README.md

--For information on installing libraries, see: http://www.arduino.cc/en/Guide/Libraries
+> For information on installing libraries, see: http://www.arduino.cc/en/Guide/Libraries